No cure in sight

 My body has no automatic.
 I have to tell my feet to move.
 My brain sends out the signal but the command can’t get where it needs to go.
 My body is not producing enough of a chemical called dopamine.
 Dopamine is an important messenger that carries signals between brain cells.

 My family keeps me going.
 Even the young grandkids keep an eye on me.
 Once I started down the hallway, and one of my granddaughters saw me having trouble with my foot.
 It just wouldn’t do what I wanted so I slapped my leg hard.
 She didn’t say a word, took my hand, and took off walking with me.
 I looked down at her smiling and walking just like me.
 What a memory!

 Did you think you would ever see a time when you couldn’t hug your kids or grandkids?
-I miss them so much.
-I miss having 20+ people over on Sundays.
+I miss them so much and I miss having 20+ people over on Sundays.
 I miss cooking with the kids and having ice cream socials on the porch while the kids mix up buckets of mud to paint my sidewalks.

 I’m so fortunate.
 They all stop by to check on me and bring me the best treats.
 To name a few: Sherries Berries, Pro Flowers, Hot and Ready doughnuts, ice cream, cheese, and Layden’s chocolate covered peanuts and raisins.
 Yum, yum.